dumblob/XPMA-CASE/README.md

 The model is structured as a **tree of items** (nodes and leafs), whereas each item has it's own set of **properties**.
 The model is depicted in a form of a table for better understandability.
 Table depiction is also the recommended one.

-*Data model for an activity A1 of a process P1*
+*Data model for a task T1 of a process P1*

 kind | nest | id | perm | constr | init | sync | consis | quant | imp
 ---  | ---  | ---| ---  | ---    | ---  | ---  | ---    | ---   | ---